 - Lifted and sculpted appearance.

-- We are able to support bones through massage, as the increased oxygen and blood flow brings nourishment to the area, as well as soothing tension and inflammation around bone and skeletal skull sutures.
+- We are able to support bones through massage, as the increased oxygen and blood flow bring nourishment to the area, as well as soothing tension and inflammation around bone and skeletal skull sutures.

 - Access facial muscles and joint cavities that otherwise are unable to be accessed from only the external area of the face.

-- Address and release tension and adhesions from face muscles to allow fresh, nutrient filled blood, oxygen and energy to flow throughout the face.
+- Address and release tension and adhesions from face muscles to allow fresh, nutrient-filled blood, oxygen, and energy to flow throughout the face.

 - Stress patterns are relaxed to retrain muscles and support facial muscle posture.